Petition to Protect All Fans of Live Music

-The instigator of that petition was Deborah Harris from the uniquely titled outfit: Shifty Chicken Shed [SCS] hailing from Oswestry in Shropshire.
-Deborah has stayed in contact and sent me the debut SCS album: "Town" to have a listen to and review accordingly for: ELOBF.
-"Town" is a quirky and eclectic collection of ten original tracks [plus one somewhat hidden away!] by a band who throw themselves into many musical styles with not only their obvious jazz, blues and funk influences but also - in places - soaring saxophone solos, throaty Joe Cockeresque vocals, nice guitar riffs and even spoken word.
+The instigator of that petition was Deborah Harris from the uniquely titled outfit Shifty Chicken Shed hailing from Oswestry in Shropshire.
+Deborah has stayed in contact and recently sent me the debut SCS album "Town" to have a listen to and review accordingly for ELOBF.
+"Town" is a quirky and eclectic collection of ten (10) original tracks (plus another somewhat hidden away!) by a band who throw themselves into many musical styles with not only their obvious jazz, blues and funk influences but also - in places - soaring saxophone solos, throaty Joe Cockeresque vocals, nice guitar riffs and even spoken word.

 ELO Beatles Forever [ELOBF] is pleased to support: Shifty Chicken Shed and managed to catch up with Innes Reid and Deborah earlier this week to ask them these few loaded questions thus:

 KJS: I first saw you supporting Dr. Feelgood at The Robin2 last December.
-After that we chatted on Facebook and a little later, you began a very special e-petition campaign [supported by ELO Beatles Forever] didn’t you?
+After that we chatted on Facebook and a little later, you began a very special e-petition campaign (supported by KJS/ELOBF) didn’t you?
 Please tell us about it?

-"Town" by: Shifty Chicken Shed is available to purchase via email: email@example.com and also by contacting the band via their Facebook page.
+"Town" by Shifty Chicken Shed is available to purchase via email at firstname.lastname@example.org and also by contacting the band via their Facebook page.
 Their debut album will also be available to buy in CD or download format from amazon.co.uk et al in the near future.

 Until next "Time" in the ELO (and related) Universe ...
 KJS ...
 05-Sep-2013